 After Asia, I returned to Europe and lived in Stockholm, still diving albeit far colder than I was used to.
 At the heart of Stockholm is Gamla Stan, the historical City centre which is an amazing place to walk around and explore soaking up the atmosphere and history of the Streets.
 I was lucky enough to be within 20 minute walk of the centre which has inspired many paintings, at any time of year either sunny or raining, snowy or night I can find something that I have to paint.

-I started as a total beginner a few years ago in acrylics learning what works and what doesn’t, and also how perceived “mistakes” when painting, actually can become the best part of it.
+I started as a total beginner a few years ago in acrylics learning what works and what doesn’t.
+Discovering that perceived “mistakes” when painting can actually create an interesting twist to an everyday subject.
 My paintings style and what inspires me has grown and changed, and I hope will keep evolving as I find new ways to express myself with paints and other mediums.
-At the moment, I find I am obsessed with reflections and rain.
-Every time it starts raining, I am running around with my camera trying to capture ideas for paintings.

 What I try to achieve with my paintings is an urge to look twice.
 I like to add little details that are intended to provoke interest and challenge the viewer.
 I want someone to look at my paintings and always find something new in there.

 Friends have brought my paintings which has boosted my confidence and encouraged me to be more creative.
 I have been selected by an international jury to exhibit in southern Sweden at Galleri Hultman, with both paintings selling to a local Art Critic.
-Thanks to Artfinder, I feel encouraged to paint more.
-It is a fantastic feeling to have your work displayed for others to see.
+I’ve been selected to join the Norfolk “Paint Out” several times which is a great way to meet fellow artists painting outside.